 reject the Signed Pre-Command; and

-save where Clause 7.1(d) is not satisfied, notify the User of such rejection and of the reasons for such rejection via the DCC User Interface.
+save where Clause 7.1(c) is not satisfied, notify the User of such rejection and of the reasons for such rejection via the DCC User Interface.

-Obligations of the DCC: 'CoS Update Security Credentials' Service Requests (other than SMETS1 Service Requests) and Corresponding Pre-Commands
+Obligations of the DCC: 'CoS Update Security Credentials' Service Requests and (where relevant) Corresponding Pre-Commands

 The following shall apply in respect of each 'CoS Update Security Credentials' Service Request which is not a SMETS1 Service Request:

-where all of the requirements of Clause 6.1 are satisfied in respect of such a Service Request, the DCC shall send a Digitally Signed communication containing the CoS Update Security Credentials Service Request to the CoS Party; and
+where all of the requirements of Clause 6.1 are satisfied in respect of such a Service Request, the DCC shall send a Digitally Signed communication containing the ‘CoS Update Security Credentials’ Service Request (a “Countersigned CoS Service Request”) to the CoS Party; and

-following receipt of the resulting communication, and immediately prior to creating any corresponding Update Security Credentials Signed Pre-Command referred to in Clause 8.2, the CoS Party shall:
+following receipt of the Countersigned CoS Service Request, and immediately prior to creating any corresponding Update Security Credentials Signed Pre-Command referred to in Clause 8.2, the CoS Party shall:

-Check Cryptographic Protection for both the communication and for the Service Request included within it;
+Check Cryptographic Protection for the Countersigned CoS Service Request received;

-Confirm Validity of the Certificates used to Check Cryptographic Protection for both the communication and for the Service Request included within it;
+Confirm Validity of the Certificates used to Check Cryptographic Protection;

-confirm that User ID of the User who submitted the Service Request and the User ID contained within in each of the Organisation Certificates included within the Service Request are all associated with the same User; and

-confirm that the User ID in each of the Organisation Certificates included within the Service Request is that of the Party who is identified via:

-the relevant MPRN or MPAN (as applicable) included within the Service Request; and
+apply the checks set out in Clauses 6.1(a), 6.1(d), 6.1(e.), 6.1(f), 6.1(g), 6.1(j) and 6.1(k) to the Service Request contained within the Countersigned CoS Service Request; and

-the Registration Data for that relevant MPRN or MPAN,

-as being the Party who is (or is to be) the Responsible Supplier for the relevant Device on the specified execution date or, if the execution date is not specified, on the current date.
+confirm that the Service Request is not a Replay.

 Where, in respect of the communication received in relation to a 'CoS Update Security Credentials' Service Request, the requirements of Clause 8.1(b) are satisfied, the CoS Party shall:

+apply CoS Party Threshold Anomaly Detection in accordance with the requirements of Clause 20 (CoS Party Threshold Anomaly Detection), which may result in a cessation of processing of the Service Request by the CoS Party, but otherwise either;

+where the target Device of the original ‘Cos Update Security Credentials Service Request is a SMETS2+ Device,

 generate the GBCS Payload of an 'Update Security Credentials' Signed Pre- Command that is substantively identical to the 'CoS Update Security Credentials' Service Request;

-Digitally Sign the GBCS Payload; and
+Digitally Sign the GBCS Payload;

+Incorporate the Digitally Signed GBCS Payload and the original Service Request into a single communication and Digitally Sign the communication with a CoS Party XML Signing Key to create a CoS Authorisation Response; and

+send the signed CoS Authorisation Response to the DCC, or

+where the target Device of the original ‘Cos Update Security Credentials Service Request is a SMETS1 Device:

+Digitally Sign the communication with a CoS Party XML Signing Key to create a CoS Authorisation Response; and

-send the resultant communication as a Signed Pre-Command to the DCC.
+send the signed CoS Authorisation Response to the DCC.

-Where, in respect of a communication received in relation to a 'CoS Update Security Credentials' Service Request, the requirements of Clause 8.1(b) are not satisfied:
+Where, in respect of a communication received in relation to a 'CoS Update Security Credentials' Service Request, the requirements of Clause 8.1(a) are not satisfied:

 the CoS Party shall not undertake any further processing of the communication, and shall notify the DCC; and